kzr0x/kzr0x/README.md

 ## Hi, I'm Santiago! 👋

-Welcome to my repository!

-I'm a Data Analyst currently learning Data Scientist areas.
+I'm a Data Analyst with passion for business problem solving.

+### My Skills

+- Python
+- SQL Server
+- Power BI, Tableau Google Data Studio
+-
+### Let's get in touch

 📑 I have a blog where I write about DS, basics and how-to guides for using tools Al mal tiempo, buena data